Uptick in COVID cases sparks mask debate

 She said she understands that requiring everyone to cover their faces would be unpopular, but compared it to seat belt laws, which were controversial at first, but ultimately saved lives and became an accepted part of daily public safety.

-Currently, masks are only required in retail stores of 10,000 sq. ft. or more, but that order is set to expire next month and could be changed into a regular ordinance in order to provide more Council and public feedback.
+Currently, masks only are required in retail stores of 10,000 square feet or more, but that order is set to expire next month and could be changed into a regular ordinance in order to provide more Council and public feedback.

 However, councilmembers Brenda Blessing, Brian Myers and Russell Moore all believe it is time to create a new mandate to make the mask requirement a city-wide rule.